soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 ```

 As can be seen above, the `show` function converts a value to its textual representation.
-Which is why `"Hello"` includes the quotes as well.
+That is why `"Hello"` includes the quotes as well.
 The `Show` type class is usually
 used for debugging purposes.

 ## Deriving instances